fredrikbaberg/hassio-addons/octoprint/README.md

 * OctoPrint config is stored in `config/octoprint` folder, however, plugins and users are stored in persistent folder (should not be accessible for the user).
 This means plugins will not be kept on re-install.

 * CuraEngine Legacy is installed but not the plugin, see [OctoPrint CuraLegacy plugin](https://plugins.octoprint.org/plugins/curalegacy/).

+* If you see a "pip not found" error, try to reload the page or restart the Add-On.

+* When you specify port for your printer, you could use the serial ID instead (`/dev/serial/by-id/...`)

 ## Credentials